AthinaSavvinidou/asr-tts-class-2021/README.md

 ## AUTOMATIC SPEECH RECOGNITION
   ### Project Description

+In this project, the automatic recognition of voice commands for the AMONG US game in the German language was attempted.
+The grammar and dictionary were originally created, as was the list of voice commands

 ## SYNTHESIS PART <a name="introduction"></a>
 In order to test the competence of the project in this part, 5 phrases have been generated using slt_arctic_demo and slt_arctic_full_voice through merlin engine.